jchong9/django-chat-app/README.md

 This chat application was built to teach myself the basics of Django from the following tutorial: https://youtu.be/PtQiiknWUcI?si=08f0u97HtUujSC2d

 ## Installation
+Note: You will need [Python 3.0 or above](https://www.python.org/downloads/) to install the project properly
 1. Clone the repository

 ```